tolu360/react-native-paystack/README 3.1.md

 + 3.1.0: Added support for `chargeCardWithAccessCode` on both platforms.
 + 3.1.0: Upgraded to v3.*+ of both the Paystack iOS and Android SDKs.
 + 3.1.1: Fix for breaking change in RN v0.47+
-* 3.1.4: Miscellaneous and dependencies update on Android.
+* 3.1.4: Miscellaneous and dependencies update on Android
-* 3.2.0: A Breaking Change - Initialize library in JS, rather than in native code.

 ## 6. License